lizzkats/Postalicious/README.md

 # Postalicious
-A clone of the Postman chrome extension.
+A clone of the Postman app.

 ## Description
 See http://jsdev.learnersguild.org/goals/194-Postalicious-Demystifying_HTTP.html for description.